-- and drainage shall be suitable or made suitable to enable the proper installation and functioning of an independent on-site sanitary waste disposal system and to enable the proper siting of buildings; - e) impact on groundwater resources: in the case of golf courses, best management practices shall be required to ensure there is no adverse impact on groundwater resources; - f) vehicular access shall be available or made available from a hard surface public road of reasonable construction and maintenance subject to the approval of the authority having jurisdiction.
+soils and drainage: soils and drainage shall be appropriate for the recreational activity being proposed.
+Where required, soils and drainage shall be suitable or made suitable to enable the proper installation and functioning of an independent on-site sanitary waste disposal system and to enable the proper siting of buildings;

+impact on groundwater resources: in the case of golf courses, best management practices shall be required to ensure there is no adverse impact on groundwater resources;

+vehicular access: vehicular access shall be available or made available from a hard surface public road of reasonable construction and maintenance subject to the approval of the authority having jurisdiction.
 Access shall not be permitted where safety hazards could result due to poor sight lines, proximity to a traffic intersection or a railway crossing, or the traffic flow characteristics of the highway or road.
-Where access is proposed to a gravel-surfaced local road, a contribution towards increased maintenance or up-grading to a hard-surfaced road may be required. - g) adjacent and surrounding land use: the proposed use shall be located and developed in a manner to ensure compatibility with neighbouring land uses, particularly nearby residents and livestock operations.
+Where access is proposed to a gravel-surfaced local road, a contribution towards increased maintenance or up-grading to a hardsurfaced road may be required.

+adjacent and surrounding land use: the proposed use shall be located and developed in a manner to ensure compatibility with neighbouring land uses, particularly nearby residents and livestock operations.
 Sites with natural buffers shall be preferred.
 Compliance with the Minimum Distance Separation (MDS I) shall be required, or a minor variance granted, with respect to any neighbouring livestock operation.
-Where necessary or desirable, the proposed use shall also be
+Where necessary or desirable, the proposed use shall also be adequately buffered from neighbouring land uses by the provision of adequate setbacks, landscaping and/or berms.

-- adequately buffered from neighbouring land uses by the provision of adequate setbacks, landscaping and/or berms. - h) zoning: an amendment to the Zoning By-law shall be required.
+zoning: an amendment to the Zoning By-law shall be required.
 Consideration may be given to a Temporary Use By-law depending on the nature of the proposal and the potential for adverse impacts on neighbouring uses.